 Playing the role of asking, “Why am I so damn needy?!” is our inner critic.
-Also known as the super ego (a kind of nasty, authoritative parent) and often at the root of our suffering.
+Also known as the superego (a kind of nasty, authoritative parent) and often at the root of our suffering.
 And here’s the kicker.
-None of our self-criticism, none of our judgement is ever true.
+None of our self-criticism, none of our judgment is ever true.

 So back to what’s wrong with being needy?